slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 The assembly source is commented throughout ergo I won't be discussing that in more details.

-With that, we conclude our blog post on creating polymorphic shellcodes.
+With that, we conclude our blog post on creating polymorphic shellcode.

 ## Code links:
 All the code referred to or used in this project is listed as follows: